99devco/analytics/README.md

 ## Advanced Usage

-See the [official 99dev documentation page](https://99.dev/docs/) for further details about supported metas, canonicals, etc.
+See the [official 99dev documentation page](https://99.dev/docs?umd_source=npmjs.com) for further details about cybersecurity, metas, canonicals, etc.

 ## API

-See this repository's Typescript definitions for details.
+The 99dev analytics snippet is built with Typescript and includes type definitions throughout.

 - **`init(uuid:string, options?:{})`**: Tracks when a page is viewed.